lovevideogames25-ui/ULTIMATEUNBLOCKER/README.md

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork repository on GitLab
 2. Create a feature branch
 3. Make your changes
 4. Test thoroughly
-5. Submit a pull request
+5. Submit a merge request

 ---